 Another vital step is creating the legally valid franchise disclosure document.
 These documents contain vital information to inform potential buyers about the franchisor and business plan.
 This disclosure should include:

 Any party wishing to offer a franchise for sale must produce this document and file it with the Secretary of State.
-Franchisors often retain a dedicated attorney to ensure that this disclosure is complete, legally compliant, and filed correctly.
+Franchisors often retain a dedicated franchise business lawyer to ensure that this disclosure is complete, legally compliant, and filed correctly.

 While a franchise disclosure document contains vital information required under State law, it is not the final franchise agreement.
 A franchise agreement is a contract in which the franchisor offers services to the franchisee.
 In exchange, the franchisee provides an upfront payment and often agrees to pay a portion of profits over the length of the contract.